I am an Associate Professor in the School of Criminology and Criminal

 A network theory course

 But wait, there’s more!
 I have recently started tinkering around with data science (because it is awesome!).
 Specifically, I have created a site to examine the Phoenix, AZ open data portal.
-The site, R2PhX, explores different questions using these data.
+The site, Open Criminology Phoenix (OCP), explores different questions using these data.
+If you are wondering what is happening with crime in Phoenix, Open Criminology Phoenix (OCP) is the place to start!

 I have had the opportunity to mentor some incredible students in my career.
 If you are interested in who they are and they work they do, check them out at my Mentoring page.